What is a cold?

 Stage 1: Day 1 – 4

 There is an incubation period which lasts for 1 – 4 days.
 The virus will attach itself to cells in your body and start multiplying.
-There are no symptoms but the virus is highly contagious!
+There are no symptoms but the virus is still highly contagious.

 Stage 2: Day 2 – 5